Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_boards/fly-e3_v2/fly_e3_v2_klipper_can_updating.md

 ---
-title: Fly-E3-v2 Klipper CAN bus firmware
+title: Updating Klipper Firmware on a Fly-E3-v2 in CAN bus mode
 tags: []
 keywords:
 last_updated: 15/07/2023
-summary: "Fly-E3-v2 Klipper host"
+summary: "How to update the klipper firmware running on a Fly-E3-v2 in CAN bus mode"
 sidebar: mydoc_sidebar
-permalink: fly_e3_v2_klipper_can.html
+permalink: fly_e3_v2_klipper_can_updating.html
 folder: mydoc
 comments: false
 toc: true